QuickBooks treats a charter deposit and a half-finished jetty the same way, and both are wrong

 Exactly what you get

 You get books that tell the truth about Mandurah money: deposits held as deferred revenue until the cruise runs, progress claims and retentions tracked on the job, and cash-flow views that aren't fooled by a three-month summer spike.
 The monthly manual journals go away.
-Connect it to your POS (Point of Sale) system development for counter takings, your booking software so a charter deposit is recognised when the trip runs, and your business intelligence dashboards for a real-time view of the season.
+Connect it to your POS (Point of Sale) system development for counter takings, your booking software so a charter deposit is recognised when the trip runs, and your business intelligence (BI) dashboards for a real-time view of the season.

 How to choose a developer in Mandurah